10 must-have components for your design system

 Starting the design process - or development process for that matter - with a basic set of components will certainly speed up the entire operation and let you focus on the user experience features.
 At a minimum, there will be a primary button somewhere in the app, right?
 But just thinking about this primary button already unleashes a string of follow-up questions:

-• What does it look like?
+- What does it look like?
 Rounded, pill, large paddings, big font?

-• What design tokens does it need?
+- What design tokens does it need?

-• What is each button state going to look like: hover, active, focus?
+- What is each button state going to look like: hover, active, focus?

-• Do I need more than one sized button?
+- Do I need more than one sized button?
 What other variations can be useful?

-• Should I have an option with text + icon for it?
+- Should I have an option with

-• What are the technical aspects I should think beforehand?
+for it? - What are the technical aspects I should think beforehand?

 A must-have list of components to start with